KxSystems/embedPy/README.md

 #### Example 3: Running sum

-In this example, we will allow a numeric argument to be passed to the closure.
-The closure will keep track of the arguments passed so far and return a running sum
+In this example, we will allow a numeric argument to be passed to the closure (removing the need for a dummy argument).
+The closure will keep track of all arguments passed so far and return a running sum.

 The state (x) will be the total so far